Top 4 Tips For Exercising In the Heat

 - Maintain hydration to avoid more than 2 percent loss of body weight

-- For exercise longer than an hour, supplement with fluid that includes salt concentration of 0.5-0.7 grams of salt per liter of fluid for normal sweaters and 45 mg salt to one ounce of fluid for those who sweat heavily or get cramps.
+- For exercise longer than an hour, supplement with fluid that includes salt concentration of 0.5 to 0.7 grams of salt per liter of fluid for normal sweaters and 45 mg salt to one ounce of fluid for those who sweat heavily or get cramps.

 3. Take in Carbohydrates